jake-leland/Logic-tron/README.md

 To-Do
 -----
 * Derive `Gate` from `Shape`
-* Reading in and writing to a file
+* Reading from and writing to a file
+* Work on the TT_window class